lucianosrp/talks/polars-demo/presentation.md

 ---
 title: Data Science in Rust! 🦀
-sub_title: An outlook of data transformation using Polars
+sub_title: An Outlook of Data Transformation Using Polars
 author: Luciano Scarpulla
 ---